History of the Cincinnati Bengals: 2021

 The Cincinnati Bengals finished the regular season with a 10–7 record, clinching the AFC North with a 34–31 victory over the Kansas City Chiefs in Week 17.
-The Bengals defeated the Las Vegas Raiders in the Wild Card round 26–19, clinching their first playoff victory since 1990, before proceeding to squeak past the top-seeded Tennessee Titans, 19–16, in the Divisional Round.
+The Bengals defeated the Las Vegas Raiders in the wild-card round 26–19, clinching their first playoff victory since 1990, before proceeding to squeak past the top-seeded Tennessee Titans, 19–16, in the divisional round.
 A week later in the AFC Championship, in a rematch against the number 2-seeded Kansas City Chiefs, the Bengals came back from a 21–3 second quarter deficit to win 27–24 in overtime, sending the Bengals to their first Super Bowl appearance in 33 years.
 Kansas City won the coin toss and had possession to begin the overtime period, but Cincinnati's Vonn Bell intercepted a Patrick Mahomes throw to set up a drive to the Chiefs' 13-yard line.
 Evan McPherson then kicked the game-winning field goal, his fourth of the game.
 In Super Bowl LVI, the Bengals faced the Los Angeles Rams and lost 23–20.
+Joe Burrow would be named the 2021 Comeback Player of the Year after the year concluded.